sahar119911/AldhaheriS/_posts/2021-5-25-NN-as-black-box.md

 7. Zeng J, Ustun B, Rudin C. Interpretable classification models for recidivism prediction.
 Journal of the Royal Statistical Society: Series A (Statistics in Society).
 2017;180(3):689–722.
 8. Rudin C, Ustun B. Optimized Scoring Systems: Toward Trust in Machine Learning for Healthcare and Criminal Justice.
 Interfaces.
 2018;48:399–486.
 Special Issue: 2017 Daniel H. Wagner Prize for Excellence in Operations Research Practice September-October 2018.
 9. Wexler R. When a Computer Program Keeps You in Jail: How Computers are Harming Criminal Justice.
 New York Times.
 2017 June 13
+10. Durán, J. M., & Jongsma, K. R. (2021).
+Who is afraid of black box algorithms? on the epistemological and ethical basis of trust in medical AI.
+Journal of Medical Ethics, 47(5), 329-335.